JellyRollJunior/leet-code-journal/README.md

 * Serialize and Deserialize Binary Tree (SKIPPED)
 * Subtree of Another Tree
     * An easy question but I kinda struggled oof.
 REDO
+* Construct Binary Tree from Preorder and Inorder Traversal
+    * Very Very Very hard but also kinda easy once you know the trick.
+REDO

 # First Time 12/20/2021